 Middleware focuses on message transformation, protocol translation, and service composition, while MCP gateways provide centralized governance for AI agent tool access.
 MCP gateways include authentication enforcement, audit trail generation, real-time security controls, and AI-specific monitoring that middleware platforms lack.
 Some organizations use both: middleware for data transformation and MCP gateways for agent governance.

-What is the typical deployment timeline for a managed MCP gateway vs. building custom infrastructure?
+What is the typical deployment timeline for a managed MCP gateway vs. Building custom infrastructure?